-(Lator 1998).
+(Latore et al. 1998).
 We show the derivation of these equations in Appendix A.2.

 Persistence

 At low harvesting rates h and low climate velocities c, marine populations will persist.
 However, above certain critical values, populations will be driven extinct.
 When the population is extinct, the system is in its trivial equilibrium; n*(x)=0 for all x∈-L2,L2, which satisfies Equation 4.
 If a population is to persist, it must be able to avoid extinction and grow even when small (Zhou and Kot 2011).
 Population persistence is therefore equivalent to the trivial traveling pulse being an unstable equilibrium, where the introduction of a small population will grow rather than return to extinction.
-The critical parameters h* and c* defined as the parameters that make the trivial pulse unstable.
+The critical parameters h* and c* are defined as the parameters that make the trivial pulse unstable.
 See Appendix A.1 for further details of this analytical calculation.

-Regardless of functional form, only property that determines whether or not a population can persist is how quickly increases when the population size is near (but above) 0Therefore, the population’s ability to persist depends on properties of the population itself (the intrinsic growth rate R0, the shape of the dispersal kernel, and the expected distance a larva disperses ⟨d⟩), properties of the environment (the length of the viable patch L and how quickly the environment shifts c), and the harvesting rate h.
+Regardless of the functional form of the recruitment function f, the only property that determines whether or not a population can persist is how quickly recruitment increases when the population size is near (but above) 0.
+For us, this number is 1, and any recruitment function with the same value will give the same results with respect to persistence.
+Therefore, the population’s ability to persist depends on properties of the population itself (the intrinsic growth rate R0, the shape of the dispersal kernel, and the expected distance a larva disperses ⟨d⟩), properties of the environment (the length of the viable patch L and how quickly the environment shifts c), and the harvesting rate h.
 For a Gaussian kernel, the critical rates c* and h* are those values of c and h such that